-You can easily buy and install your own pea gravel, a hardscaping material suited for walkways, driveways, patios, landscape beds, playgrounds, and other landscape features.
-If you need a large amount of pea gravel, expect to pay about $25 to $53 per ton, for an average of $39 per ton.
+Pea gravel is a popular hardscaping material suited for walkways, driveways, patios, landscape beds, playgrounds, and other landscape features.
+If you are contemplating a new project, you might wonder, “How much does pea gravel cost?”
+You can expect to pay about $25 to $53 per ton, with an average cost of $39 per ton.

 For smaller projects, you would pay $25 to $67 per cubic yard or $46 per cubic yard on average.
 Small 0.5-cubic-foot bags of pea gravel are a little more accessible than larger quantities, and you can buy them from hardware stores and big-box home centers like Lowe’s and Home Depot for about $4 to $7 per bag.

 If you plan to install your own pea pebbles (as most homeowners do), you would pay about $310 total for the gravel necessary to cover 200 square feet, the typical size of a residential project.
 For professional installation, you’ll have to add another $14 to $69 per hour of work.

 How Much Does Pea Gravel Cost in 2023?

 - Typical price range per 0.5-cubic-foot bag: $4 – $7

 - Typical price range per ton: $25 – $53

 - Typical price range per cubic yard: $25 – $67

 - National average cost for 200 square feet of coverage: $310